ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/dimensions.md

 ## Reference

-This table shows a list of the possible fields that can be entered when configuring a dimension.
+This table shows a list of the possible fields that can be entered when configuring a dimension column.

 | **field name**      | **description**                                                                                                                                                                                                                                                                                       | **default value**                                                                               |
 |---------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|